AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 ### `etc/adminhtml/menu.xml`

 Under the created `etc` directory, create a new directory called `adminhtml`.
 Under that directory, create the file `menu.xml`.
-This [XML](https://glossary.magento.com/xml) file adds new menu items to the Magento [admin](https://glossary.magento.com/admin).
+This [XML](https://glossary.magento.com/xml) file adds new menu items to the [Admin](https://glossary.magento.com/admin).

 The `menu.xml` file provided below adds two items in the Content section of the left navigation: